SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - + Beginners don't think about regulation, mismanagement, and long term consequences.
 - + So even if there is tremendous learning potential after the round, people can feel depressed during the round.
 - + (If you can give hints of the case lines, like regulation, to both sides, then you can still make it work.)
-- not being brutally honest and telling speakers their speeches were shit in the early days.
+- not being brutally honest in the early days and telling speakers their speeches were shit.
 - spending extra time and effort in the early days compared to later days, providing aftercare to the wounded recruits.
 - being generous with prep time so that they build their confidence and lessen their anxiety.
 We don't need to make them tournament-ready until later.
 - I found it helpful to **have a short speech before every debate saying that verdict doesn't matter, growth happens regardless, and what matters is that they enjoy it.** Because even if this is common knowledge, I believe this needs to be drilled into the heads of freshers so that they are in the right headspace every debate.
 I did this throughout round 3, but I think post round 3 it probably isn't really required because they're used to it.